Integralist/Data-Structures/README.md

 ### Notes

-There is a mathematic variant of the Array called a [Vector](http://en.wikipedia.org/wiki/Vector_space) and you may be confused as to its use in the (Clojure programming language)[http://clojure.org/data_structures#Data Structures-Vectors (IPersistentVector)] but in practical terms they are implemented as a Dynamic Array data structure.
+There is a mathematic variant of the Array called a [Vector](http://en.wikipedia.org/wiki/Vector_space) and you may be confused as to its use in the [Clojure programming language](http://clojure.org/data_structures#Data%20Structures-Vectors%20\(IPersistentVector\)) but in practical terms they are implemented as a Dynamic Array data structure.

 ---